The World Home Run King

 2006 WBC Championship

 Oh's greatest managerial achievement was leading Japan to the inaugural 2006 WBC title.
 Unifying elite Japan-US players including Ichiro, Daisuke Matsuzaka, and Koji Uehara, Japan defeated Cuba 10-6 in the final.
-Oh stated this proved Japanese baseball's world supremacy, igniting nationwide celebration.
+The victory proved Japanese baseball's world supremacy, igniting nationwide celebration.
 The WBC title established Japanese baseball's international standing, further elevating Oh's prestige.
 Experiencing world championships as both player and manager, Oh personifies Japanese baseball.

 Oh's Legacy